Unit 3 - Practice Quiz

 C. A bonus check

-D. A sense of accomplishment
+D. A promotion

 48 The tendency to attribute one's own successes to internal factors and failures to external factors is called: